LF-digitala-kanaler/LFDS/content/components/web/page-content/line-element.md

 ---
 template: ComponentPage
-category: Page Content
 title: Line element
+intro: The line element also known as HR element are used to separate some parts of the page with a line.
 description: The line element also known as HR element are used to separate some parts of the page with a line.
-intro: The line element also known as HR element are used to separate some parts of the page with a line.
-backgroundColor: "#f3f3f3"
+category: Page Content
 tabs:
   - content: >-
       ## How to use